zapproject/slidechain/README.md

         Sets forth rules which client can change at will
 Blockchain_three: credentials chain
         Credentials admit or deny use of system to applicants
-Blockchain_four: event operations chain (multiple chains)
-        Each chain manages one or more various functions of event
-Blockchain_five: counting chain
+Blockchain_four: counting chain (can be >1)
-        Chain for recording events, counting or tallying items Items can be points, chips, credits, votes, etc.
+        Chain for recording events, account balances, counting or tallying items Items can be points, chips, credits, votes, etc.
+Blockchain_five:
+	event operations chain (multiple chains)
+        Each chain manages one or more various functions of event Can be segregated by class of blockchain user
+ 	Example is participants competing in contest, e.g., horse racing
+Blockchain_six:
+	separate event operations chain (multiple chains) segregated by class of blockchain user example is event participants wagering on horse racing
+Blockchain_seven:
+	separate event operations chain (multiple chains) segregated by class of blockchain user example is "the house" racetrack setting odds on wagering can have system with multiple venues all at once

+// just say neigh